HellraiserCW/nodejs2024Q1-service/README.md

 ```

 ### Vulnerability
-You can scan images for vulnerabilities after docker is running
+You can scan existing images for vulnerabilities
 ```
 npm run docker:scan
 ```